History of the Pacific Islands: Hawaii

-Japan

-The written history of Japan begins with brief references in the 1st century AD Twenty-Four Histories, a collection of Chinese historical texts.
-However, archaeological evidence indicates that people were living on the islands of Japan as early as the upper paleolithic period.
-Following the last ice-age, around 12,000 BC, the rich ecosystem of the Japanese Archipelago fostered human development.
-The earliest-known pottery belongs to the Jōmon period.

 Kiribati

 In the history of Kiribati, the islands which now form the Republic of Kiribati have been inhabited for at least seven hundred years, and possibly much longer.
 The initial Micronesian population, which remains the overwhelming majority today, was visited by Polynesian and Melanesian invaders before the first European sailors "discovered" the islands in the 16th century.
 For much of the subsequent period, the main island chain, the Gilbert Islands, was ruled as part of the British Empire.
 The country gained its independence in 1979 and has since been known as Kiribati.

-Malaysia

-History of Malaysia is the written past of a country in South East Asia whose strategic sea-lane position brought trade and foreign influences that fundamentally influenced its history.
-Hindu India, the Islamic Middle East and Christian Europe to its west, and China and Japan to the north-east were major influences brought by shipping routes passing through the region.
-Malaysian history is also intertwined with that of neighbouring Indonesia, Singapore, Philippines, Brunei and Thailand.
-This trade and foreign cultures brought the area great wealth and diversity, but has also domination and colonialism.
-The history of Malaysia is one of successive phases of outside influence, followed by the mid-20th century establishment of independence from foreign colonial powers.

 New Caledonia

 In the history of New Caledonia, the diverse group of people that settled over the Melanesian archipelagos are known as the Lapita.
 They arrived in the archipelago now commonly known as New Caledonia and the Loyalty Islands around 1500 BC.
 The Lapita were highly skilled navigators and agriculturists with influence over a large area of the Pacific.
 From about the 11th century Polynesians also arrived and mixed with the populations of the archipelago.
 Europeans first sighted New Caledonia and the Loyalty Islands in the late 18th century.
 The British explorer James Cook sighted Grande Terre in 1774 and named it New Caledonia, Caledonia being the Latin name for Scotland.
 During the same voyage he also named the islands to the north of New Caledonia the New Hebrides (now Vanuatu), after the islands north of Scotland.